pmodin/ulauncher-firefox-profiles/README.md

 4. Paste the url: `https://github.com/kleber-swf/ulauncher-firefox-profiles`
 5. Press "Add"

+## Dependencies

+You need to create the profiles first inside the `about:profiles` page in Firefox.
+Just enter this url in the address bar and manage your profiles.

+Here is a more detailed version on the [Firefox official support page](https://support.mozilla.org/en-US/kb/profile-manager-create-remove-switch-firefox-profiles)

 ## Configuration

 -  **Firefox Profiles Keyword**: The keyword to activate the extension.
 Default: `fp`.